-In 1998, three years after the founding of Yahoo, which was in the business of building Internet portals (tables of contents), Google Inc. was born as an indexing company.As for Google's business model, Murakami said, "The basic idea is to organize the world's information and provide a service that people around the world can access for free.The only income is from advertising.Although we are now generating some sales in other areas, about 95% of our sales are advertising revenue," he explained.All of the initial equipment was computers built by employees themselves using soldering irons and wire wrapping.We couldn't buy a computer because we were too cost-conscious to offer it for free," he said.At the same time, Google expanded its search framework to include news, books, location information (Google Maps Earth), and videos through its acquisition of YouTube.YouTube is currently available in 23 countries around the world and is used by 1 billion people per month.
+In 1998, three years after the founding of Yahoo, whose business was to build Internet portals (table of contents), Google Inc. was born as an indexing company.Mr.
+Murakami described Google's business model as follows: "The basic idea is to organize information from around the world and provide services that can be accessed by people around the world for free.Revenue is from advertising only.Although some sales are now generated in other areas, advertising still accounts for about 95% of our sales," he explained.The initial equipment was all computers built by the employees themselves using soldering irons and wire wrapping.We were too cost-conscious to buy computers because we were offering them for free," he said.Google Inc. established an unshakeable position in the world as the "search engine" of the Internet, and at the same time expanded its search framework one after another to include news, books, location information (Google Maps Earth), and video through the acquisition of YouTube.Of these, YouTube is currently offered in 23 countries around the world and is used by 1 billion people per month.

-In order to secure servers to support cloud computing services, Google Inc. took advantage of the "Green New Deal" policy of the Obama administration in the United States and set up container-type data centers in various parts of the country.Commenting on the company's current efforts, Murakami said, "Data centers use a lot of electricity to cool computers, but to be 'green,' we have to reduce the cost of this electricity.Google is now refining this technology and beginning to work with renewable energy sources such as solar, offshore wind and geothermal.At the same time, we are constantly working on smart grids," he said.He added that home appliance manufacturers and others are rushing to commercialize "smart meters" and "smart power outlets" that can check electricity consumption via the Internet.
+In order to secure servers for cloud computing services, Google Inc. has taken advantage of the "Green New Deal" policy of the U.S. Obama administration and established container-type data centers in various parts of the country.Regarding the company's current efforts, Mr. Murakami said, "Data centers use a considerable amount of electricity to cool computers, but we must reduce this power cost in order to achieve a 'green' environment.Google is currently refining this technology and beginning to work with renewable energy sources such as solar, offshore wind, and geothermal.At the same time, we are also working on a smart grid," he introduced.He added that home appliance manufacturers are rushing to commercialize "smart meters" and "smart power outlets" that allow users to check their electricity consumption via the Internet.

-As for the "new horizon of ICT," Mr. Murakami said, "Following the emergence of wearables (small computers that can be worn on the body) such as smart watches and smart glasses, the era of smart TVs is coming next.Smart TVs are a development of conventional TVs that not only add PC and Internet functions, but also have a layered (hierarchical) structure.The layers that support the entire ecosystem will be handled by Google, Apple and Microsoft.As a matter of fact, the "application layer" of billing and delivery management, which connects the "physical layer" (hardware) and the "content layer," which is the responsibility of consumer electronics manufacturers, is completely untouched.There is a huge business opportunity here," he explained.Just as the students in the U.S. took advantage of the business opportunity, I hope that the students in Japan, KCGI and KCG will aim to become the second Google Inc.Regarding big data, he said, "Right now, we are in the 1.0 to 1.5 stage.Research to make computers understand the meaning of sentences, such as artificial intelligence technology, is being urged by the U.S. Department of Defense.In Japan, too, the IT Fusion Forum Expert Committee was established in June this year, and is steadily moving forward.
+As a "new horizon of ICT," Murakami stated, "Following the emergence of wearables (small computers that can be worn on the body), such as smart watches and smart glasses, the era of smart TVs is coming next.Smart TVs are considered to be an advanced form of TVs that not only add PC and Internet functions to conventional TVs, but also have a layered structure.The layers that support the entire ecosystem will be handled by Google, Apple, and Microsoft.In fact, the "application layer" of billing and delivery management that connects the "physical layer" (hardware) and the "content layer," which is handled by consumer electronics manufacturers, is completely untouched.There is a huge business opportunity here," he explained.Just as students in the U.S. have taken advantage of business opportunities, I hope that students from KCGI and KCG in Japan will be the next to become the second Google Corporation," he urged.Regarding big data, he said, "Right now we are at the 1.0 to 1.5 stage.Research on making computers understand the meaning of sentences, such as through artificial intelligence technology, is being pursued rapidly by the U.S. Department of Defense.In Japan, the IT Fusion Forum Expert Group was established in June of this year, and is steadily making progress," he introduced.